School Counselor Certification

 Students must meet all university requirements for a certificate.
 See the internship manual or materials for additional information.

-In addition, candidates must complete all relevant requirements in the Teacher Education and Certification section of the University Catalog.
+In addition, candidates must complete all relevant requirements in the Teacher Education and License section of the University Catalog.

 A 600-hour internship is required for all counseling students.

-Prior to receiving the university recommendation for the School Service Personnel certificate, students must provide evidence of having passed the School Counselor content area examination of the Illinois Certification Testing System.
+Prior to receiving the university recommendation for the Professional Educator License-Endorsed in School Counseling, students must provide evidence of having passed the School Counselor content area examination of the Illinois License Testing System.

 I. Required Preparation/Prerequisite Courses (30 Hours)